 What’s the difference between counselling and psychotherapy?

 The British Association of Counselling and Psychotherapy (BACP) do not distinguish between the two, choosing instead to use the term ‘therapy’ to describe all talking therapies.
 Whether or not there is a distinction is a contentious issue, and remains a topic of much debate.
 However, my personal view is that psychotherapy treatment generally involves a much more comprehensive assessment phase.
 This includes collaboratively discussing and exploring client’s life history in depth, and the use of ‘treatment formulation’, which involves formulating client’s problems, issues and any symptoms into a coherent type of map which can then be used to inform treatment.
 Counselling on the other hand can often involve more focus on the ‘here and now’ aspects of client’s life and difficulties.
 Exploring and identifying potential aspects of client’s lives that they may wish to change, whilst collaboratively working towards creating potential solutions to identified problems may also represent valuable aspects of the counselling process.
-There is of course a lot of overlap between to the two therapeutic approaches.
+There is of course a lot of overlap between these two therapeutic approaches.

 Where are you based?